 Using a general discount, e.g. on an invoice (the same method applies for quotations):

-- Now you will find your newly created discount on the popup screen when selecting the right department
+- Now you will find your newly created discount on the popup screen.

 - Enter your discount rate.
 This must be a number between 0 and 100.
 You no longer need to define with a “%” symbol.